How to Create an Effective Project Risk Register

-You might want to include quantitative measures of probability, impact, and overall risk, and residual values following mitigation for riskier projects.
+You might want to include quantitative measures of probability, impact, overall risk, and residual values following mitigation for riskier projects.

 Numerical fields that are calculated automatically can be helpful if you're using a risk evaluation technique like the Monte Carlo method.
 Other useful fields include key dates, risk category, risk response category, proximity, mitigation costs, and status.